Esri/global-nav/README.md

 [![Build Status][cli-img]][cli-url]
 [![Licensing][lic-img]][lic-url]

-[Esri Global Navigation] provides platform-wide alignment and brand cohesion, allowing visitors to explore new content and products through a familiar and consistent experience.
-As a centralized microapp, this reduces the duplicated work any given developer needs to implement a persistent footer, while providing a centralized location for distributing rapid updates, new features, and resolving issues with shared ownership.
+[Esri Global Navigation] is a branded presentation layer for Esri site and account navigation.
+It provides platform-wide alignment and brand cohesion, allowing visitors to explore new content and products through a familiar and consistent experience

+As a centralized microapp, this repo will reduce the duplicated work any given developer needs to implement persistent navigation, while providing a centralized location for distributing rapid updates, new features, and resolving issues with shared ownership.

 [View it live](esri.github.io/esri-global-nav/)